 Positano was made famous in the Dolce Vita years by the glamorous movie stars who flocked to the seaside town and is now a shoppers paradise!
 The gorgeous pedestrian streets are lined with shops bursting with colourful beach wear, handmade leather sandals and bright ceramics with the occasional gelato shop and cute beachside cafes thrown in the mix!

 TAKE A BOAT TRIP ALONG THE COASTLINE OR TO NEARBY CAPRI

-One of the best ways to take in the beauty of the Amalfi Coast is from the sea and many visitors choose to take a boat tour along the coastline or to the nearby exclusive Island of Capri.
+One of the best ways to take in the beauty of the coastline is from the sea and many visitors choose to take a boat tour or Amalfi Coast luxury yacht charter.
 Capri’s fame dates back to when her beauty charmed Roman Emperors and in last century, Hollywood stars.
 The island is very popular and there is a combination of luxurious hotels, fancy restaurants and designer boutiques along with Roman ruins, beautiful beaches, secluded coves and hidden grottoes.
 It is very popular with Italians and tourists alike with many choosing to take a day tour to idyllic Capri!
 There’s countless ways to explore the beautiful coastline and islands, which you can read all about in our Guide to Getting around the Amalfi Coast.